hypriot/blog/content/post/building-docker-directly-on-a-raspberry-pi.md

 ### What other build options can be used?

-We do have some Raspberry Pi users who wants to run Docker on ArchLinux or other non-supported OSes.
-And for them it's also easy to build the Docker binaries in a static version as well.
+Some Raspberry Pi owners such as (Alex Ellis)[http://blog.alexellis.io/] run Docker on [Arch Linux for ARM (ALARM)](http://archlinuxarm.org) or other compatible Linux distributions.
+For most non-Debian distributions it makes sense to build a static binary with the below command:

 ```
 $ cd ~/docker
 $ time make binary
 ```

+You will find the binary files in the `bundles` folder and can then move then to `/usr/bin` or `/usr/local/bin`.

 ### Lessons learned